simonv3/covenant-generator/README.md

 covgen <your_email_address> destination.md,newDirectory/second_destination.md
 ```

+If you don't specify an email address, it will use the email found in `~/.gitconfig`.

 Warning!
 Just copy and pasting a code of conduct isn't a fix.
 You have to live by it.

 I've made this project because the Contributor Covenant is a really good Code of Conduct to use as a standard and if you've read and will abide by it, it's a good default to include in your project.